Eliav2/react-xarrows/README.md

 };
 ```

-you can offset the anchor from normal positioning.
-NOTE: breaking changes in naming in v2.

 example:

 - `endAnchor= { position: "auto", offset: { x: 20 } }` will choose automatic anchoring for end anchor but will